New Faces (Australian TV series)

 New Faces was an Australian talent show that preceded the British show of the same name, produced at GTV-9 Melbourne.
-The program began in 1963 under the name Kevin Dennis Auditions, sponsored by the new car dealership, Kevin Dennis Motors, which was run by Kevin Dennis (Dennis Gowing), who was also a well known face on Australian TV from his catchy 'Update' TV Commercials in the 1960s–70s, which were featured during the breaks of the popular show.
+The program began in 1963 under the name Kevin Dennis Auditions, sponsored by a new car dealership, Kevin Dennis Motors, which was run by Kevin Dennis (Dennis Gowing), who was also a well-known face on Australian TV from his catchy 'Update' TV Commercials in the 1960s–70s, which were featured during the breaks of the popular show.
 The program ran on Saturday mornings.
-The program name soon changed to Kevin Dennis New Faces, and later simply New Faces, becoming a Sunday night prime time show.
+The program name soon changed to Kevin Dennis New Faces, and later simply New Faces, becoming a Sunday night primetime show.